PERSOL HR DATA BANK in APAC

 Probation Period

-A work agreement for an unspecified period of time may only require a probation period for no longer than three months (Labor Law, Article 60).
-If the contract is made orally, it is necessary to state that a probation period is set in the work agreement; if the contract is silent in relation to a probation period, the probationary period will be deemed non-existent (Interpretation of Labor Law, Article 60).
+An employment agreement for an unspecified period of time may only require a probation period for no longer than three months (Manpower Law, Article 60).
+If the contract is made orally, it is necessary to state that a probation period is set in the employment agreement; if the contract is silent in relation to a probation period, the probationary period will be deemed non-existent (Explanation of Manpower Law, Article 60).

-On the other hand, a work agreement for a specified period of time cannot stipulate a probation period, and if a work agreement stipulates a probation period, it shall then be declared null and void by law (Labor Law, Article 58).
+On the other hand, an employment agreement for a specified period of time cannot stipulate a probation period, and if it does, it shall then be declared null and void by law (Manpower Law, Article 58).

 -